The Complete Guide To Content Marketing For Financial Advisors

 Most financial advisors produce similar types of content that serve multiple purposes:

-- Provide information about financial advisors (firms, professionals)
+• Provide information about financial advisors (their firms and professionals)

-The key to producing effective marketing communications is to produce content that is based on the financial needs of your potential clients.
+The key to producing effective marketing content is to produce articles that are based on the financial concerns of your potential clients.
 For example, what are the financial issues and potential pain points of investors who are getting ready to retire?
 Perhaps they are rolling their assets from a 401k to an IRA and are hiring their first financial advisor.

-The ideal content will address these financial issues in a way that will make you a credible, trustworthy financial expert who can expedite their transition from working to retirement years.
+The ideal content will address these financial issues in a way that will make you a credible, trustworthy financial expert who can provide a smooth financial transition from their working to retirement years.

 Your Website

-One of the primary goals of your content marketing strategy (blog articles) is to raise your online visibility as a financial expert in a way that produces relevant traffic for your website.
+One of the primary goals of your content marketing strategy (pillar pages, blog articles, social media posts, webinars) is to raise your brand’s online visibility as a financial expert in a way that produces relevant traffic for your website.
 Relevant traffic is your ideal type(s) of clients.

-This creates a one-time opportunity for your website to convert these visitors into qualified prospects for your advice and services.
+This creates a one-time opportunity for your website to convert these visitors into qualified leads for your advice and services.

 So what is more important?
 The content that brought them to your website or the content on your website that convinces visitors to give up their anonymity and contact you?
-The obvious answer is both.
+The answer is both.
 Websites do not produce their own traffic.
-Inbound marketing produces traffic that websites convert into prospects.
+Inbound marketing produces Internet visibility that in turn produces the traffic that websites convert into leads.
+Then it is the financial advisors’ responsibility to convert leads into prospects and revenue-producing clients.

-This makes your website your most powerful sales tool.
+This means your website should be a very effective sales platform.
 It is a delivery system for information about your firm.
 It is your opportunity to differentiate your firm from all of the other financial firms that investors can find on the Internet.
-It is your main source of future contacts.
+It is your main source of new leads which makes it a main source for the future growth of your firm.

 Websites deliver the same categories of information:

-The difference is the content that is produced for each category of information.
+The difference is the type of content that is produced for each category of information.

 Blog Articles